Tennis-Federer to call time on glittering career after next week's Laver Cup | Sports-Games

 Federer had offered some hope to his legions of fans when he said he planned to return to the tour after teaming up with long-time rival and friend Nadal to play doubles at the Laver Cup in London next week.
 He had also planned to play at the Swiss indoors tournament at home in Basel.

-'SPECIAL TALENT' Federer, who has two sets of twins with wife Mirka, said his decision to retire was bittersweet, as he would miss everything the tour had given him.
+'SPECIAL TALENT' Federer, who has two sets of twins with wife Mirka who he met at the 2000 Sydney Olympics and married in 2009, said his decision to retire was bittersweet.

 "But at the same time, there's so much to celebrate.
-I consider myself one of the most fortunate people on earth," Federer added.
+I consider myself one of the most fortunate people on earth," Federer, whose on court earnings totalled $130 million, said.
 "I was given a special talent to play tennis, and I did it at a level that I never imagined, for much longer than I ever thought possible."

 Federer was always regarded as a prodigiously talented youngster having first picked up a racket in Basel and won the Wimbledon junior title in 1998.
 Three years later he beat American great Pete Sampras on his way to the quarter-finals at the All England Club and it seemed only a matter of time before his breakthrough came.